motibytes/motibytes.github.io/_posts/2019-08-01-What-I-am-Reading.md

 King warrior Magician Lover

+Warrior of the Light

 Sirach

 Maps of Meaning

 The Happiness Project

-Inner Gold
+Inner Gold --meh

-Owning Your Own Shadow
+Owning Your Own Shadow ---meh

-Man's Search for Meaning

-The War for Kindness
+The War for Kindness -- just for research

 Self Therapy